-The baccalaureate nursing program at Immaculata University is accredited by the Commission of Collegiate Nursing Education, 655 K Street, NW,

-Suite 750, Washington, DC 20001, (202) 887-6791.
+The Baccalaureate Degree Program in Nursing at Immaculata University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.

 The pre-licensure track is approved by the Pennsylvania Department of Education, the Pennsylvania State Board of Education, and the Pennsylvania State Board of Nursing.